AgacheAndrei/hackathon-aciee-2021/README.md

-     Object detection based on color and shape Displaying the object's trajectory and its position graphically **For the video demo go to -> demo_software.gif
+     Object detection based on color and shape Displaying the object's trajectory and its position graphically **For the video demo go to -> demo_software.gif **For the video demo where the system of tracking the trajectory can be seen better go to -> demo_software_2.mp4
    </pre>
 3. Integration of codes for simultaneous execution of functions.
    <pre>